 General Tso’s Cauliflower – Hold on a minute!
 Homemade General Tso’s that tastes every bit as good as take out?
 And it’s healthy, baked (not fried) and takes less than 30 minutes from start to finish?
 Oh yes! yes!
 Meet General Tso’s Cauliflower!
 Golden brown, lightly battered, Panko crusted cauliflower in a tasty sauce with just the right amount of sweet heat and tang.
-Only 212 calories/serving (Vegetarian, Vegan, Gluten-Free)
+Only 212 calories/serving (Vegetarian, Vegan, Healthy, Gluten – Free option)

 We are about to have a serious flavor packed meal!

 C.A.U.L.I.F.L.O.W.E.R!
 This cruciferous gem is such a chameleon!
 Besides being a healthy anti-inflammatory superfood that has been shown to fight cancer and boost heart health, it has a neutral flavor that makes it perfect for dishes like General Tso’s Cauliflower.
 All that glorious sauce seeps into the cauliflower infusing it with flavor.
 When used in recipes like this one, cauliflower florets are a great low calorie, low carb, vegetarian option. ( But you don’t need to be a Vegetarian to enjoy General Tso’s Cauliflower..just sayin’)

 Here’s how this goes….How to Make General Tso’s Cauliflower

 - Lightly battered + Panko + baking = No need for deep frying.
 Prep the cauliflower by lightly battering it in a mixture of almond flour (or all-purpose flour), water and a few spices and then roll in Panko crumbs ( use GF Panko for GF option).
 Bake for 20-25 minutes until cauliflower is tender and golden brown.